f ig tt X

 Configuring an email address for notifications

 At the top of the page, you can enter an email address where notifications will be sent with the result of each executed cron job.
+This step is optional but useful for troubleshooting.

 Creating an advanced cron job